Show All Answers

 Portable toilets will be available only at the staging area.

-The official end of the parade is at the Lakeway Activity Center, 105 Cross Creek.
+The official end of the parade is at the Lakeway Activity Center, 105 Cross Creek, where the Hot Dog Reception will begin - generously provided by HEB!

-However, all parade drivers must continue to The Lakeway Church parking lot at the intersection of Lakeway Drive and Lakeway Boulevard to offload their participants.
+All parade drivers must continue to the Lakeway Church parking lot at the intersection of Lakeway Drive and Lakeway Boulevard to offload their participants.

-Winners will be contacted directly on or after July 5, 2021 and will be posted on the city website.
+Winners will be contacted directly on or after July 5, 2022 and will be posted on the city website and at the Lakeway Activity Center during the Hot Dog Reception.

-Ribbons will be available for pickup at the Lakeway Activity Center main desk on or after July 5.
+Trophies will be available for pickup at the Lakeway Activity Center main desk on or after July 4.

 In the event of light rain, the parade will start on time.